-The reasons for the Council's decision to grant permission for the development subject to the above conditions are'-
+The reasons for the Council's decision to grant permission for the development subject to the above conditions are:-

-- (1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971. - (2) To ensure entisfactory appearance.
+- (1) To comply with the requirements of Section 41 of the Town & Country Planning Act, 1971.

+- 2 To ensure satisfactory appearance.

+- 3 To maintain and enhance visual amenity.